tarunyadav/PIPO-MILP/README.md

 * _print_diff_characteristic.py_
 * _LinearInequalities_Outer.txt_ (Generated from MILES)
 * _LinearInequalities_Inner.txt_ (Generated from MILES)\
-**_Source Code (including README) to search impossible differential and related-key differential characteristics is provided in respective folders._**
+**_Source Code (including README) for inequalities reduction and to search impossible differential & related-key differential characteristics is provided in respective folders._**
 ## MILP model to minimize number of active S-boxes
 * _MILP_Outer.py_ is used to minimize number of active S-boxes in PIPO.
 It uses _LinearInequalities_Outer.txt_ to write linear inequalities of the S-box.
 * There are two arugment for _MILP_Outer.py_.
 First argument defines number of rounds and second argument define the cutoff bound of active S-box.
 The second argument is made changable(instead of fix upper/lower bound) because it is obsevered that GUROBI gives quick solution for for some values which are not directly related to the upper/lower bound of active S-box.